Are you seeing a yellow ‘be careful with the message’ warning in Gmail?

 This can also happen with some plugins that send notifications.
 They might send emails to and from the same address like this:

-This email has a G-Suite From address, but it isn’t sent from Google servers.
+This email has a Google Workspace From address, but it isn’t sent from Google servers.
 So if you send it to yourself, it might trigger a ‘be careful with this message’ warning.

 Nobody else will see this particular error, but it can be confusing because it looks like there’s a problem with your emails.

 Solution: Use a Different Email Address for Testing

-In WP Mail SMTP, try sending your test email to a different email address – not the From address you set up in the plugin.
+In WP Mail SMTP, try sending your test email to a different email address and not the From address you set up in the plugin.

 This should remove the error and reassure you that your emails are working.

 Additionally, if you’re seeing this error from specific plugin notifications, take a look and see if you can change the sender address for the notifications.

-Here’s an example from MailPoet.
-In the settings, we can send newsletters from the From address that matches the domain, but we can also have plugin notifications sent to a different email address.
+Here’s an example from WPForms.
+In the settings, we can send form submission notifications using the From address that matches our domain, but we can also have plugin notifications sent to a different email address.

 And that’s it!
-We hope these tips helped you to reduce the number of ‘be careful with this message’ warnings in G-Suite or Gmail.
+We hope these tips helped you to reduce the number of ‘be careful with this message’ warnings in Google Workspace or Gmail.

 Next, Fix WordPress Emails Going to Spam